I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/ns-fltkernel-_flt_io_parameter_block.md

 } FLT_IO_PARAMETER_BLOCK, *PFLT_IO_PARAMETER_BLOCK;
 ````

-## -struct-fields
+## Members

-### -field IrpFlags
+            `IrpFlags`

             A bitmask of flags that specify various aspects of the I/O operation.
 These flags are used only for IRP-based operations.
 The following table shows flag values.

 <table>
 <tr>